Gertrude-M/Projects/README.md

 ### 📌 Sample Insight

-- Colon and prostate cancers appeared among the most prevalent globally.
+- Colon and Prostate cancers appeared among the most prevalent globally.
 - Certain cancer types exhibited significantly higher treatment costs.
+- Australia and UK appeared to be among the most affected regions.
 - Male gender appeared to be the one most affected globally.

 ---